manika1511/self_driving_car_nd/term1/CarND-LaneLines-P1-solution/writeup_template.md

 After this, I used Hough transform to find the lanes from canny edges.
 For this, I set the parameters of the hough transform function to include the points which form a line.
 The image after hough transform is as follows:
 ![hough_ini](https://user-images.githubusercontent.com/20146538/30404595-3e3565cc-989c-11e7-9bc9-62abfd797121.png)

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by taking the slope between the two points to be joined and then checking whether the slope represents the points in left or right line.
-Also, storing the left and right line coordinates and slopes in separate lists.
-After this, I averaged the left and right slopes.
-Also, I averaged the left and right points to get the average coordinates.
-I also calculated the left and right intercepts.
-I also calculated the end-point coordinates of the extended lines using the coordinates calculated above and the minimum value of the y-dimension of the region mask (320 in my case).
+The left and right points are stored in separate lists.
+Then cv2 fitline function is used to fit the line into these points and then slope and intercept is calculated.
+This is done for multiple frames and then average value of left and right slopes and intercepts is calculated.
+Using these values, the end-point coordinates of the extended lines are calculated and the minimum value of the y-dimension of the region mask (320 in my case).
 Then, I used these coordinates to draw the left and right line.

 ![masked_lined](https://user-images.githubusercontent.com/20146538/30404837-7ffc434e-989d-11e7-976b-f82669b496c2.png)